Daily High to Daily Low: Is It Safe to Buy Cree Inc. (CREE)?

 Morgan Stanley, on the other hand, stated in their research note that they expect to see CREE reach a price target of $93.
 The rating they have provided for CREE stocks is “Equal-Weight” according to the report published on December 07th, 2020.

-After a stumble in the market that brought CREE to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.09% of gains for the given period.
+After a stumble in the market that brought CREE to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -7.43% of loss for the given period.

 Insider Trading